 Past Case Results

-Tommy Hastings has tried and settled numerous cases to a successful conclusion that has resulted in the recovery of millions of dollars for his clients.
-All of the following cases resulted in successful recoveries for his clients.
-These cases are just a sample of the many cases successfully handled by this firm.
+Past results depend on the particular facts of that case.
+Each case must be evaluated on its merits.
+Past results should not be considered a promise or guarantee of similar results in your case.
+Tommy Hastings and the medical malpractice attorneys at the Hastings Law Firm have tried and settled numerous cases to a successful conclusion that has resulted in the recovery of millions of dollars for their clients.
+All of the following cases resulted in successful recoveries.
+These cases are just a sample of the many cases successfully handled by our firm.

 Tommy Hastings handled this case against the owners and operators of a “pill mill” in the Houston, Texas, area.
 The clinic owners set up a practice that catered to providing narcotics for pain management.
 The real purpose of the clinic was to reap profits from the case of the prescriptions to addicts and drug dealers.
 The family of Michael Skorpenske sued the clinic after Skorpenske died of an accidental overdose on medications he received from the clinic.
 The jury awarded damages in the amount of $10.7 million.
 The case received national attention as being the first verdict in the United States against a pill mill.